namitamirge/Linux/Copy-desktop_download_to_virtual_machin.md

 ![login](./image/login.jpg)

-10. Congratiulations!!! you logged in as ec2-user.
+10. Congratulations!!! you logged in as ec2-user.